mohammadabidhafiz1294/physics-note-old/content/Quantum-Mechanics/Concept behind Quantum Mechanics.md

 $$
 - Suppose, you want to find the expectation value of the position of a particle in a state described by the wave-function $ψ(x)$.
 The expectation value of the position operator $\hat{x}$ is:$$⟨\hat{x}⟩ = ⟨\psi^*| \hat{x} |ψ⟩ = ∫\psi^*(x) x ψ(x) dx*$$This integral calculates the weighted average of the position $x$, where the weight is given by the probability density $|ψ(x)|²$.

-==*Summary*==
+==Summary==

-**Hermitian Operators**: Operators with real eigenvalues and orthogonal eigen functions.
+**Hermitian Operators**: Operators with real eigenvalues and orthogonal eigen functions.<br/>
-**Projection Operators**: Special Hermitian operators that project states onto subspaces.
+**Projection Operators**: Special Hermitian operators that project states onto subspaces.<br/>
-**Expectation Values**: Average values of observables calculated using Hermitian operators.
+**Expectation Values**: Average values of observables calculated using Hermitian operators.<br/>
-**Eigen values:** represent measurable quantities in quantum mechanics.
+**Eigen values:** represent measurable quantities in quantum mechanics.<br/>
 **Eigen functions:** describe the state of a system corresponding to those measurements.

 ---
 ### Reference
->These concepts are foundational in quantum mechanics and are discussed in detail in the documents you've tagged, such as "Principles of Quantum Mechanics" by R. Shankar, "A Student's Guide to the Schrödinger Equation" by Daniel A. Fleisch &  "Introduction to Quantum Mechanics" by David J. Griffiths.
+> These concepts are foundational in quantum mechanics and are discussed in detail in the documents you've tagged, such as "Principles of Quantum Mechanics" by R. Shankar, "A Student's Guide to the Schrödinger Equation" by Daniel A. Fleisch & "Introduction to Quantum Mechanics" by David J. Griffiths.